Small Claims Court

 Legal rights refer to the entitlements or protections provided by law that allow individuals to seek remedies in the event of a dispute.
 These rights may arise from various sources, such as statutes (laws passed by Parliament), common law (court decisions), or contracts (agreements between parties).

 In civil disputes, individuals often rely on legal rights related to issues like breach of contract, personal injury, property disputes, or family law matters.
 For example, if someone breaches a contract, the other party has the right to seek compensation or other remedies.
-Civil Litigation Solicitors help clients understand their rights under the law by reviewing the facts of the case and explaining applicable legal principles.
+Civil Litigation Solicitors in Birmingham help clients understand their rights under the law by reviewing the facts of the case and explaining applicable legal principles.
 They identify whether the client’s rights have been violated and advise on the best course of action for resolution.

 Types of Legal Rights: